facebookarchive/bAbI-tasks/README.rst

     Note: This code is a rewrite of the original code that was used to generate the publically available dataset at `fb.ai/babi`__.
 As such, it is not possible to produce exactly the same dataset.
+    However, we have verified that numbers obtained are very similar.

 __ http://fb.ai/babi